 André Zhang Sonera joined the Bond Bank in January 2017, as a Project Manager, after serving as the Peterson Fellow for the Mayor’s Office.
 Originally from San Sebastián, Puerto Rico, André received his Bachelor’s degree in Public Affairs and Policy Analysis from the School of Public and Environmental Affairs (SPEA) at Indiana University (IUPUI Campus) in 2016.
 His previous work experiences at the White House, the New York City Mayor’s Office of Operation, and the Office of the Indiana Lt.
 Governor have nurtured his passion for public service and government.
 On his spare time, he proudly serves as a Big Brother for BBBS of Central Indiana and is part of the Young Professional Board of the Indianapolis Cultural Trail.

 Karen Strunk joined the Bond Bank in August 2017, as an Assistant Project Manager, after serving as a Summer intern.
 A native of Indianapolis, Karen graduated from Indiana University Bloomington with a Bachelor’s degree in Public Affairs from the School of Public and Environmental Affairs (SPEA) in 2016 majoring in Public Financial Management and Policy Analysis.
 Her previous work experiences include working on Congressional and State House Campaigns.
-She currently serves on the board of the Indiana Youth Rugby Foundation.
+She currently serves as President of the Board of Directors for the Indiana Youth Rugby Foundation.

 Joe Glass joined the Bond Bank in March 2018 and serves as Deputy General Counsel.
 Joe was previously an attorney at Indiana Legal Services, the state’s largest provider of civil legal assistance for low-income clients, where he directed the IU Health Methodist Medical-Legal Partnership.
 He has also worked as a policy adviser for the MESH Coalition and Bose McKinney & Evans.
 Joe is a 2014 graduate of the Indiana University Robert H. McKinney School of Law and holds a Bachelor’s degree from Marquette University.
 He currently serves on the board of the Indiana Health Advocacy Coalition.